chunjiw/chunjiw.github.io/english/endeavour.md

 Turns out Xfce somehow couldn't find my monitor (the same thunderbolt port) as an audio output device.
 Very strange...
 Couldn't get Xfce to work, so I installed Gnome and it works fine!
 I'm already quite familiar with Gnome since it is the default on Ubuntu.
-But since Endeavour is Arch, I got the most recent version, and it looks better than before.
+But since Endeavour is Arch based, I got the most recent version, and it looks better than before.

 ### X11 vs Wayland